 The latter is important to understand both the scope and the title of the book.
-As an engineer, specialized in telecommunications, Nicolas knows the ins and outs of networking and the various technological aspects and components of the Internet of Things.
+As an engineer, specialized in telecommunications, Nicolas Windpassinger knows the ins and outs of networking and the various technological aspects and components of the Internet of Things.

-However, as the VP of Schneider Electric’s awarded EcoXpert Partner Program, he also knows the realities, challenges and evolutions from an IT (information technology) and OT (operational technology) perspective.
+However, as the VP of Schneider Electric’s EcoXpert Partner Program, he also knows the realities, challenges and evolutions from an IT and OT perspective.
 Full disclaimer: although we work with Schneider Electric, the book and interview with the author below are not related with this collaboration.

 IoT and the (rapidly closing) window of opportunity to take the lead

 The EcoXpert channel partner program, among others, helps and supports companies that have system integration companies to cross the chasm and benefit from new technologies to offer additional services and new revenues to their customers who increasingly seek smart solutions.